-Scientific theories are being tested, modified, and refined continuously as new knowledge and theories supersede existing ones.
+Theories of science are being tested, modified, and refined continuously as new knowledge and theories supersede existing ones.
 Scientific debate on new observations and hypotheses that challenge accepted knowledge involves many participants with diverse backgrounds.
 This highly complex interplay, which has occurred throughout history, is fuelled by theoretical discussions, experimentation, social, cultural, economic, and political influences, personal biases, and the need for peer recognition and acceptance.
 Students will realize that while some of our understandings about how the world works are due to revolutionary scientific developments, many of our understandings result from the steady and gradual accumulation of knowledge.

-Technology results mainly from proposing solutions to problems arising from attempts by humans to adapt to the environment.
-Technology may be regarded as "...a tool or machine; a process, system, environment, epistemology, and ethic; the systematic application of knowledge, materials, tools, and skills to extend human capabilities...."
-(Technology As a Foundation Skill Area: A Journey Toward Information Technology Literacy, 1998).
-Technology refers to much more than the knowledge and skills related to computers and their applications.
-Technology is based on the knowledge of concepts and skills from other disciplines (including science) and is the application of this knowledge to meet an identified need or solve a problem using materials, energy, and tools (including computers).
+Technology is concerned mainly with proposing solutions to problems arising from attempts by humans to adapt to the environment.
+Technology may be regarded as "... a tool or machine; a process, system, environment, epistemology, and ethic; the systematic application of knowledge, materials, tools, and skills to extend human capabilities..."
+(Technology as a Foundation Skill Area: A Journey Toward Information Technology Literacy, 1998).
+Technology includes much more than the knowledge and skills related to computers and their applications.
+Technology is both a form of knowledge that uses concepts and skills from other disciplines (including science) and the application of this knowledge to meet an identified need or solve a problem using materials, energy, and tools (including computers).
 Technology also has an impact on processes and systems, on society, and on the ways people think, perceive, and define their world.

-The Science Framework and Foundation for Implementation are designed to emphasize both the distinctions and relationships between science and technology.
-Figure 1 illustrates how science and technology differ in purpose, procedure, and product, while at the same time relating to each other.
+This Science Framework is designed to emphasize both the distinctions and relationships between science and technology.
+Figure 1 illustrates how science and technology differ in purpose, procedure, and product, while, at the same time, interacting with each other.

-Figure 1: Science and Technology: Their Nature and Interrelationships
+Figure 1: Science and Technology: Their Nature and Relationship